hayatiokur/api-systems-playbook/7_llm-basics-for-platform-pms.md

 ## Structured Outputs

 Instead of free text, models can return structured data such as JSON.
 This is useful when building applications because the output becomes predictable and easier to process.

 ## Context Window and Cost

 Models can only process a limited amount of text at once.
 The prompt, conversation history and response all count towards this limit.

-Cost depends mainly on:
+Cost depends mainly on model choice and input/output size.

-* Model choice
-* Input size
-* Output size

 Larger models and longer prompts usually cost more.

 ## Model Parameters

 Some common parameters are Temperature & Max output tokens.

 Temperature controls how creative or deterministic the response is.
 Lower values are usually better for business applications.

 Max output tokens limits the size of AI response.

 ## Example API Call